 “Maybe not the most artistic at times,” KU coach Bill Self said after the victory while wearing a celebratory lei around his neck.
 “But that was a great basketball game. … That was a lot of fun.”

-Thanks in large part because of their red-hot shooting from 3-point range and a couple — the Flyers hit eight of 18 from 3-point range in the first half and 16 of 33 for the game — Dayton (5-1) led by one at halftime.
+Thanks in large part to their red-hot shooting from 3-point range and — the Flyers hit eight of 18 from 3-point range in the first half and 16 of 33 for the game — Dayton (5-1) led by one at halftime.

 The Flyers built their lead to eight (66-58) with 7:45 to play and appeared to have taken control of the game.
 The Jayhawks, who turned it over just 11 times, struggled to find a rhythm on offense and could not slow the Flyers’ attack on the other end.